Food and Drink

 Famous in the world of desserts - Osborne is associated with the Victoria Sponge, the Battenburg Cake, Beatrice Cakes and Osborne Pudding.
-Today at Osborne you can treat yourself to lunch in the Terrace Restaurant, an ice-cream on the beach, a snack in the Petty Officers' Quarters, or a quick bite from the Gazelle House.
+Today at Osborne you can treat yourself to lunch in the Terrace Restaurant, an ice-cream on the beach or a snack in the Petty Officers' Quarters.

 The Terrace Restaurant

-Spoil yourself in our waiter-service Terrace Restaurant, set within Queen Victoria’s magnificent private chapel.
+Spoil yourself at the Terrace Restaurant, set within Queen Victoria’s magnificent private chapel.
 Whether you take high tea or treat yourself to lunch, we pride ourselves on our seasonal menu which is always bursting with dishes that showcase the best of English cooking and local produce.

 We source our ingredients from local suppliers whenever possible, and do our best to cater for most dietary requirements.
 Half portions are available for children.

 If you would like to book your table for afternoon tea, or have more questions about the menu, please contact Osborne.House@elior.co.uk

 Whether visiting Osborne or not, our café in the visitor centre is open to all.
 We have a fantastic selection of light lunches, soups, snacks and cakes, and a wide range of hot and cold drinks.